usegalaxy-eu/website/_events/2021-06-21-sars-cov-2-data-analysis-monitoring-training.md

 # Program

 *Some material is still in preparation (WIP).
 Most of the material have been developed by a community of people via the [Galaxy Training Network](training.galaxyproject.org/).
-Some videos were recorded for different previous events, e.g. [GTN Smorgsboard]() or [GCC2021 Training Week](https://galaxyproject.org/events/gcc2021/training/), and were subtitled by several people.*
+Some videos were recorded for different previous events, e.g. [GTN Smörgåsbord](https://shiltemann.github.io/global-galaxy-course/) or [GCC2021 Training Week](https://galaxyproject.org/events/gcc2021/training/), and were captioned by several community members.*

 ## Day 1 (9.8.2021) - Introduction to Galaxy